coheigea/testcases/apache/cxf/cxf-x509/README.md

 In this test, the client authenticates to the service provider by signing a message portion using XML Signature and a X.509 Certificate.
 The service provider authenticates the client by the fact that the issuing certificate of the client certificate is in the keystore/truststore of the service.
+In addition, the service provider specifies a constraint on the Subject DN of the authenticated certificate - it must belong to the "Apache" organisation.

 2) AuthorizationTest